Creating Your First Queue

 To map a topic to a queue, do the following.

-- From the queue summary, click anywhere in the row describing the queue to open the queue detail view.
+- From the queue summary, click anywhere in the row describing the queue to open the Queue Detail pages.

-- From the queue detail view, click the Subscriptions tab.
+- From the queue detail view, select the Subscriptions tab.

 - Enter the topic

 try-meas the subscription and click the Create button.
 This is the default topic of the Try Me! tab.

 try-meis now mapped to the queue.
 Messages published to that topic will go into the queue.

 We will use the publisher CodePen project on the Try Me! tab to publish a message into our queue.
 We are not going to use a subscriber connection.

 To publish a message to the queue, follow the steps below.